andrewmoles2/rTrainIntroduction/Workshop1/rWorkshop1_Exercises.md

 4)  Select the R 1 - Numerical Variables channel
 5)  Click on View assignment in the R 1 - Numerical Variables assignment in the Posts tab
 6)  Upload your R notebook

-# Recommended links
-Recommended for more information on the RStudio environment: https://rladiessydney.org/courses/ryouwithme/01-basicbasics-1/
-Recommended for more information on using R Markdown: https://rmarkdown.rstudio.com/lesson-1.html